-Message being shared on Facebook claims that UK supermarket chain ASDA is giving away £70 gift cards to users as a means of celebrating its 135th birthday.
+Message being shared on Facebook claims that UK supermarket chain ASDA is giving away £85 vouchers to users as a means of celebrating its anniversary.

-The message is fraudulent and those who participate will certainly not receive a £70 ASDA gift card.
+The message is fraudulent and those who participate will certainly not receive any ASDA vouchers.
 This is a typical Facebook scam designed to trick people into spamming their friends and divulging their personal information via dodgy ‘offer’ and ‘reward’ websites.

-According to this message, which is currently being shared on Facebook, you can get hold of a free £70 gift card from UK based supermarket chain ASDA.
-The message features an image supposedly depicting one of the free gift cards and urges you to click to ‘get yours here’.
+According to this message, which is currently being shared on Facebook, you can get hold of a free £85 voucher from UK based supermarket chain ASDA.
+The message features an image supposedly depicting one of the free vouchers and urges you to click to ‘get yours here’.

 However, the post is fraudulent and has no connection to ASDA.
-No gift cards are being given away.
+No vouchers are being given away.

-If you fall for the ruse and click on the message in the hope of claiming your free gift card, you will be taken to a bogus webpage that has been built to look like it is part of Facebook (see screenshot below).
-The webpage claims that, to get your free coupon, you must first share the material on Facebook and then send a link to the bogus webpage to 15 of your Facebook friends.
+If you fall for the ruse and click on the message in the hope of claiming your free gift card, you will be taken to a bogus webpage that has been built to look like it is part of Facebook.
+The web page claims that to get your free coupon, you must first share the material on Facebook and then send a link to the bogus webpage to 15 of your Facebook friends.
 If you comply and follow these ‘2 simple steps’, you will play right into the hands of the scammers by promoting their fraudulent material in your name.
 Your friends may trust the fake prize claim because you have posted it and share the scam as well.
 Via this simple mechanism, these fake prize posts can spread very rapidly across Facebook, gathering in many new victims as they travel.

 The window will contain a list of links.
 Clicking the links opens various ‘offer’ and ‘reward’ websites the promise the chance to win prizes in exchange for supplying your name, phone numbers, home address, and email address.
 But, fine print on the sites will state that, by entering your information, you are agreeing that the information can be shared with site sponsors and other interested parties.
 So, soon after participating, you will begin receiving phone calls, emails, text messages and surface letters that try to get you to buy various products and services you probably neither want nor need.